wilsontelab/svx-mdi-tools/docs/svCapture/pipeline.md

 making to yield sets of output molecules that are deemed likely to correspond to single, independent source DNA molecules.

-The most important pipeline outputs are the lists of characterized SV junction calls.
+The most important pipeline outputs are the lists of characterized SV junction calls, which are available in:

-In addition
+- an R-compatible RDS file included in a date package for use in the svCapture app
+- a VCF format file
+- a gzipped flat file.

 ## Additional pipeline options

-There are a number of other options for the different pipeline actions that can be listed as follows:
+Other options for the different pipeline actions can be listed as follows:

 ```sh
 mdi svCapture <action> --help